cloud-gov/compliance-docs/TTS-Common-Control-Policy.md

 ## Coordination

 GSA Information Security works in close coordination and collaboration with all of the Services of the GSA, including the [Technology Transformation Service (TTS)](https://www.gsa.gov/tts).
-TTS Technology Portfolio is home to multiple infrastructure and security experts, so implementations, and recommendations for policy additions and improvements, are constantly coordinated between GSA Information Security, TTS Technology Portfolio, and cloud.gov.
+TTS is home to multiple infrastructure and security experts, so implementations, and recommendations for policy additions and improvements, are constantly coordinated between GSA Information Security, TTS Technology Portfolio, and cloud.gov.

 ## Compliance